adael/AdaWiki2/README.md

 ### Multilanguage

-Use CakePHP task to extract pot and translate into your language.
+Use [CakePHP task](http://book.cakephp.org/view/1106/The-CakePHP-Console) to extract pot and translate into your language.

-    cake i18n extract

 ## Installation